CoopAtCanvas/canvas-style-guide/README.md

 * Always build mobile first.
 This will greatly reduce the weight on mobile and significantly reduces necessary overrides through media queries.
 * Always specify your media query breakpoints via variables.
-* Nest all media queries inside the original selector, allow them to be easily
+* Nest all media queries inside the original selector, allow them to be easily located and modified.
-* found and modified.
 If Sprockets is available combine all media queries for production
   with: [Sprockets Media Query Combiner.](https://github.com/aaronjensen/sprockets-media_query_combiner.)

 ```